taddison/personal-site/content/blog/2017/08/building-an-oms-metric-alert-to-slack-bridge-with-azure-functions/index.md

 #### Alert Information

 - _LessThanThresholdIsBad_: When true the aggregate value is compared against the warning/critical thresholds with a LessThan operator.
 When false GreaterThan is used.
 - _ValueMultiplier_: The value to multiply each metric value by before comparing to thresholds of formatting.
-Typically 1.0 or 0.01 (most perfom counters report 50% as 50 rather than 0.5, which when formatted as P0 would show 5000%)
+Typically 1.0 or 0.01 (most perfmon counters report 50% as 50 rather than 0.5, which when formatted as P0 would show 5000%)
 - _AlertMessage_: The start of the message sent to the slack channel - see below for examples
 - _FormatString_: How the metric should be formatted, takes a [.Net format string](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-numeric-format-strings)
 - _ObservationThreshold_: At least this many observations must be above (below) the threshold to trigger the alert (or upgrade from warning to critical)